dagraham/etm-dgraham/README.md

           "summary": "Daylight saving time begins"
           }

-    corresponding to creating the entry:
+    which corresponds to creating the following entry on March 1, 2018 at 15:37 UTC:

         * Daylight saving time begins @s 2018-03-10 @r y &M 3 &w 2SU @c shared

-    which was created (and last modified) on March 1, 2018 at 15:37 UTC.
     The unique identifier, `2756`, is created automatically by *TinyDB*.

 - Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, corresponding to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
-The default is to show oldest first for created timestamps and newest first for last modified timestamps.
-- The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
-E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under:
+- **New**.
+The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
+E.g., the entry

+		@i plant:tree:oak

+	would display the item in the *index* view under:

     - plant
         - tree
             - oak

-    The default for `@i` is *None*.
-Note that `@i` replaces the functionality of  the old `@k`, *keyword*.

-    *Action accounting reports are based on the index entries of the items*.

-- The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
+- **New**.
+The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
 A default value for calendar specified in preferences is assigned to an item when an explicit value is not provided.

 ## Dates, Date Times and Time Periods

 - Dates (naive) and datetimes (both naive and aware) are suppored along with time periods (python timedeltas/pendulum intervals).

-- Fuzzy parsing of entries is suppored.

 - Storage:

-    - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and interval storage. *Pendulum* date,  datetime and interval objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date,  datetime and interval objects when retrieved by etm.
+    - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and period storage. *Pendulum* date,  datetime and period objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date,  datetime and interval objects when retrieved by etm.
     - Preserving the *naive* or *aware* state of the object is accomplished by appending either an *N* or an *A* to the serialized string.
-    - Examples
-        - The date `2018/1/5` would be serialized as `{D}:20180105`.
-        - The datetime `2018/1/5 2pm` would be serialized either as `{T}:20180105T1400A` or `{T}:20180105T1400N`, depending upon the `@z` entry for the item.
-Details in the next bullet.
-        - The interval `1 day 2 hours 13 minutes` would be serialized as `{I}:1d2h13m`.
     - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
     - Naive dates and datetimes are not converted.
+- Fuzzy parsing of entries is suppored.

-- The format for the `@s` entry is `date|datetime`.
-In the following entries for `@s` suppose that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern.
+- Here are examples of fuzzy parsing and serialization supposing that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern:

+    - Naive date:

+				@s fri

-    - Naive date, e.g., `@s fri`.
-Interpreted as `Fri, Jan 5, 2018`. *With only a **date** specified*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone.
+	    Interpreted as `Fri, Jan 5, 2018`. *With only a **date** specified*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone and would be serialized as `{D}:20180105`.
+Note that dates are necessarily naive and thus there is no need to append an `N` to the serialization.

+    - Aware date-time in the local timezone:

+				@s fri 2p

-    - Aware date-time, e.g, `@s fri 2p`.
-Interpreted as `Fri, Jan 5, 2018 2pm EST`. *With both a **date** and a **time** specified*, this schedules an item starting at the specified date-time in the current timezone (US/Eastern).
+		  Interpreted as `Fri, Jan 5, 2018 2pm EST`. *With both a **date** and a **time** specified* but without an entry for `@z`, this schedules an item starting at the specified date-time in the **current timezone** (US/Eastern) and would be serialized as `{T}:20180105T1900A`.
+Note the conversion to UTC time and the appended `A` to indicate that this is an aware datetime.

+    - Aware date-time in a different timezone:

-    - Aware date-time, e.g., `@s fri 2p @z US/Pacific`. *With the **timezone** specified*, this is interpreted as `Fri, Jan 5 2018 2pm PST`.
+				@s fri 2p @z US/Pacific

+		  *With the **timezone** specified*, this would be interpreted as `Fri, Jan 5 2018 2pm PST` and would be serialized as `{T}:20180105T2200A`.
+Again note the conversion to UTC time and the appended `A` to indicate that this is an aware datetime.

+		  in the local timezone (US/Eastern) this item would be displayed as starting at 5pm EST.

+    - Naive date-time:

-    - Naive date-time, e.g., `@s fri 2p @z float`. *With **float** specified*, this is interpreted as `Fri, Jan 5, 2018 2pm` in whatever happens to be the local time zone.
+				@s fri 2p @z float

+		  *With both a **date** and a **time** specified* and with `float` as the timezone, this would be interpreted as `Fri, Jan 5, 2018 2pm`, in whatever happens to be the local timezone, and would be serialized as `{T}:20180105T1400N`.
+Note the appended `N` to indicate that this is a naive datetime.

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.